The Twilight Singers: She Loves You and Powder Burns

 A second touring version of The Twilight Singers including Jon Skibic (guitars), Scott Ford (bass), John Nooney (keys) and Bobby Macintyre (drums), made two legs through the United States and Europe in 2003 and 2004.

 In August 2004, the band released their third album, She Loves You, a collection of cover songs from artists as varied as Fleetwood Mac, Mary J. Blige, Björk, and George Gershwin.

 In September 2005, Dulli finally released his formerly shelved Amber Headlights album as his first solo album.
 He continued working on his fourth Twilight Singers album which was partly recorded by generator power in New Orleans in the aftermath of Hurricane Katrina.

 By 2005, The Twilight Singers' three albums had sold a combined total of 58,000 copies, according to Nielsen SoundScan.

 The Twilight Singers released Powder Burns on May 16, 2006, supported by tours in the United States, Europe, Israel, Australia, and New Zealand.
 The third touring version of The Twilight Singers included Dave Rosser, (guitars), Scott Ford (bass), singer/songwriter Jeff Klein (keys) and Bobby Macintyre (drums).
 Mark Lanegan also toured with the group.
 On January 3, 2007, The Twilight Singers made their television debut on Jimmy Kimmel Live!, performing their songs "Forty Dollars" from Powder Burns and "Sublime" from A Stitch in Time.
 The band was joined by friend and musician Joseph Arthur on guitar and vocals.

-In mid-2009, The Twilight Singers' cover of "When Doves Cry" was issued on Spin magazine's download album Purpleish Rain.
+In mid-2009, The Twilight Singers' cover of "When Doves Cry" was issued on Spin magazine's download album Purplish Rain.

 Dynamite Steps

 Greg Dulli completed work on the fifth Twilight Singers album, entitled Dynamite Steps, in late 2010.
-The album was released to warm critical acclaim on February 15, 2011 via Sub Pop Records.
+The album was released to warm critical acclaim on February 15, 2011, via Sub Pop Records.
 Prior to the new album's release in September 2010, the band issued the album track "Blackbird and the Fox", featuring guest vocals from Ani DiFranco, as a free download on their website.
 The band supported the album's release with live in-store performances at Amoeba Music in Los Angeles and San Francisco, then appeared again on Jimmy Kimmel Live! on February 23, 2011, performing the songs "On the Corner" and "Gunshots", both featuring guest guitarist and vocalist Joseph Arthur.

-The Twilight Singers performed "On The Corner" on the Late Show with David Letterman on April 26th, 2011.
+The Twilight Singers performed "On The Corner" on the Late Show with David Letterman on April 26, 2011.

 Live In New York

-The Twilight Singers released their first live album on November 15th, 2011.
+The Twilight Singers released their first live album on November 15, 2011.